wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-introduction.md

 ### SQL Database on Azure

-* [Azure SQL Database](http://msdn.microsoft.com/zh-cn/library/azure/ee336279.aspx): MSDN documentation for SQL Database.
+* [Azure SQL Database](/documentation/services/sql-databases/): Documentation, tutorials, and videos for SQL Database.

-* [Management Portal for SQL Database](https://msdn.microsoft.com/zh-cn/library/azure/dn771027.aspx): A lightweight and easy-to-use database management tool for managing SQL Database in the cloud.
+* [SQL Database on the Azure Management Portal](/documentation/articles/sql-database-manage-portal): A lightweight and easy-to-use database management tool for managing SQL Database in the cloud.

 * [Adventure Works for SQL Database](http://msftdbprodsamples.codeplex.com/releases/view/37304): Download page for a SQL Database sample database.